 The Party in Taylor Mead's Kitchen was shown as an Official Selection of New Filmmakers New York at Anthology Film Archives in New York on July 25, 2012.

-Jeffrey Wengrofsky was in his second season as Dr. Thomas Gonzales, the Chief Medical Examiner of New York, in Speakeasy Dollhouse.
-Bowery Boogie suggested to visitors: "Don't forget to stop by the medical examiner's office."
+In February 2012, Jeffrey Wengrofsky returned for a second season as Dr. Thomas Gonzales, the Chief Medical Examiner of New York, in Speakeasy Dollhouse.

 Dominick Grimaldi as played by Edgar Oliver